 To keep your number and transfer it to giffgaff, you just need two things:

 You need an active giffgaff SIM so we can process the transfer.
 You will know that your sim is active because your account dashboard will display your randomly assigned giffgaff number and you will have received an SMS from giffgaff confirming your new giffgaff number.

 You need a PAC from your current service provider.
-Contact your current service provider and request a PAC as you want to transfer ('port') your number to another network.
-PACs are valid for 30 days from the issue date.
+Contact your current service provider and request a PAC saying you want to transfer ('port') your number to another network.
+PAC's are valid for 30 days from the issue date.
 See the table below for a list of network contact numbers.
-Typically it shouldn't take more than 2 days, if you have any questions - Ofcom has some handy links and tips here.
+Networks are obliged to provide a PAC immediately on request by telephone, or within 2 hours by SMS.
+Ofcom has some handy links and tips here.

 |O2||0800 028 8151||Ask for "Retentions"|

 |EE||0800 079 7777||Direct line to PAC department|